-The Arts and Culture Division administers the Public Art Program with oversight from the Arts and Culture Commission and reports the activities to the City Council and the Redevelopment Agency.
-The Commission has established a Public Art Advisory Committee (PAAC) which is comprised of five to seven members who serve up to two, two-year terms.
-Up to three members of the Commission may serve on the PAAC is responsible to the Commission by:
+The Arts and Culture Division administers the Public Art Program with oversight from the Richmond Arts and Culture Commission (RACC) and reports the activities to the City Manager and City Council.
+The RACC has established a Public Art Advisory Committee (PAAC) who serve up to two, two-year terms.
+Members of the RACC who may serve on the PAAC are responsible to the RACC for:

 The Public Art Advisory Committee and the Arts and Culture Commission will develop a Public Art Annual Plan with the Division staff which identifies specific public art projects to be accomplished with the public art allocations.

-In adopting a Percent for Art Resolution, the City recognizes the substantial economic benefits to be gained through the aesthetic enhancement of its public spaces, and its increased ability to attract and retain commercial and industrial businesses through an enriched visual environment.
+In adopting Ordinance No. 8-21 N.S., the City recognizes the substantial economic benefits to be gained through the aesthetic enhancement of its public spaces, and its increased ability to attract and retain commercial and industrial businesses through an enriched visual environment.